 Critics of SSPPU would argue that the large screens and cameras alone would not be sufficient to attract consumers to devices and it is the enabling of mobile internet that is the key features of smart phones – in contrast to MP3 players that shared the screen, camera and battery components but lack the connectivity and are generally considered a dead product.

-IEEE has adopted SSPPU in its IPR Policy – which has caused considerable upset with some parties including major players such as InterDigital, LG, Nokia, Orange, Panasonic, and Qualcomm.
+In 2015, the IEEE adopted SSPPU in its IPR Policy – which has caused considerable upset with some parties including major players such as InterDigital, LG, Nokia, Orange, Panasonic, and Qualcomm.
 These declined to provide letters of assurance (LOAs) under the 2015 policy.

 A middle ground of a basket of components sufficient to practice the standard has been proposed, but has (to our knowledge) not yet been tested in court.